archival-IIIF/server/readme.md

   [ElasticSearch](https://www.elastic.co/webinars/getting-started-elasticsearch).
 Current implementations:
     - `iish-index`: A specific IISH implementation of the index worker.
 Indexes DIPs created by the Archivematica instance of the IISH.
+    - `niod-index`: A specific NIOD implementation of the index worker.
+Indexes DIPs created by the Archivematica instance of the NIOD.
     - `ecodices-index`: A specific eCodices implementation of the index worker.
 Indexes DIPs created by the Archivematica instance of eCodices.
 - **Text index worker**: Gets a job with a collection id and a list of all transcriptions/transliterations to be indexed